Santosh-Gupta/SpeedTorch/README.md

 🏎️    Use any optimizer you want for embeddings training (Adamax, RMSProp, etc.).
 Previously, only SpraseAdam, Adagrad, and SGD were suitable since they support sprase gradients.

-## Bench marks
+## Benchmarks

 ### Speed

-Here is a notebook comparing transfer via Cupy with Pytorch tensors, with both pinned CPU and Cuda. https://colab.research.google.com/drive/1xPtFMt-Mdq9FVEx9UrV_arpXKZ96xh0s
+Here is a notebook comparing transfer via Cupy with Pytorch tensors, with both pinned CPU and Cuda. https://colab.research.google.com/drive/1xPtFMt-Mdq9FVEx9UrV_arpXKZ96xh0s This notebook times data transfer of 131,072 float32 embeddings of dimension 128, to and from the Cupy and Pytorch variables, each holding 1,000,000 float32 embeddings of dimension 128.

 The table below is a summary of the results.
-Transfering data between Cuda Pytorch tensors is faster than SpeedTorch, but for all other transfer types, SpeedTorch is faster, and a step of both transfering to/from
+Transfering data from Cuda Pytorch tensors to the Cuda Pytorch embedding variable is faster than the SpeedTorch equiviliant, but for all other transfer types, SpeedTorch is faster.
+For the sum of both steps transfering to/from the Cuda Pytorch embedding, SpeedTorch is faster than the Pytorch equivilant, for both the regular GPU and CPU Pinned tensors.

 | Tensor Type	| To Cuda Pytorch Variable	| Comparison |
 | --- | --- | --- |